Consider the following situations:

 In many instances, a theory cannot delineate the occurrence of an event, it is the assumptions of the theory that should be revisited.

 Concerning the given example, economists have traditionally assumed that funds, regardless of mental representations and intended use, are fungible – dollars of money are substitutable – and irrecoverable costs should not affect future decisions.
 However, these assumptions certainly do not hold.
-Richard Thaler sheds light on this issue through introducing the concept of mental accounting – “the set of cognitive operations used by individuals and households to organize, evaluate, and keep track of financial activities.”
+Richard Thaler sheds light on this issue through introducing the concept of mental accounting – “the set of cognitive operations used by individuals and households to organise, evaluate, and keep track of financial activities.”

 As depicted in the diagram above, funds are represented in mental accounts that, through the cognitive filter, are dictated by the funds’ mental representation, source, and intended use.
-This phenomenon occurs due to the tendency of individuals to categorize money and decision outcomes.
+This phenomenon occurs due to the tendency of individuals to categorise money and decision outcomes.
 In turn, it allows them to simplify aspects of the complex economic world along with imposing budget constraints, which helps individuals to keep control over their expenses.
 Hence, mental accounting arises as a coping function that sets budgets and facilitates spending for a specific purpose, which is analogous to tin-can household accounting, differing in the aspect that it occurs in the mind.

 Revisiting the ticket problem, when the ticket was originally purchased, a “ticket purchase account” was set up through the source filter.
 In the first case, the lost $20 bill is not directly linked to the ticket, therefore, the majority of the respondents were willing to repurchase.
 In the latter case, the cost of an additional ticket is introduced to the still open “ticket purchase account”; hence, the price of a ticket was now perceived to be $40, leading to the decision of not repurchasing.